lukas-h/sheets_i18n/README.md

 4. Share the google sheet with the service account and give it edit privileges
     <img width="494" alt="Screenshot 2024-09-23 at 09 49 49" src="https://github.com/user-attachments/assets/33223e19-5da5-482e-be22-abee7d021ff4">
 5. Download the service account JSON (it's local path will later be added to the pubspec configuration)

+⚠️ DO NOT COMMIT YOUR SERVICE ACCOUNT JSON ⚠️

 ### 3. Prerequisites with `intl_translation`